 The cause for SAD is unknown, however, many doctors believe the amount of sunlight a person gets may be linked to mood changes and depression.
 Studies have shown that people in colder, more wintery climates like ours may be more likely to develop seasonal depression or the winter blues than people who live in warmer, sunnier climates.
 That makes it even more important for people in our area to watch out for warning signs.

-BMH is here to help and has several professionally trained mental health providers who can aid in diagnosing and treating any mental health issues.
+These could all be signs of seasonal mood changes or even depression.
+The doctors at BMH are here to help and has several professionally trained mental health providers who can aid in diagnosing and treating any mental health issues.
+(Referrals are not required.)

-Donald Whitley, PhD (Psychologist)
+Donald Whitley, PhD | Psychologist

-(208) 782-2991 or (208) 239-8008
+Sees patients in Blackfoot.
+(208) 782-2991 and Pocatello (208) 239-8008

-Suzanne Godfrey, LCPC, NCC
+Suzanne Godfrey, LCPC, NCC | Mental Health Counselor